X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA12randomterrain.md

 One thing that immediately catches the eye when running this code, is that the players are not positioned on the terrain, this is simply because we are still using fixed positions for our players based on the original fixed foreground texture we used a few chapters ago.

-To solve this, find the **SetUpPlayers** method and replace it with the following code, which we will use to calculate the players new positions inside the for-loop of that method:
+To solve this, find the **SetUpPlayers** method and replace it with the following code, which we will use to calculate the player's new positions inside the for-loop of that method:

 ```csharp
     private void SetUpPlayers()